taceharris/Projects/README.md

 # **Tace Harris**

 Welcome to my GitHub portfolio!
 I'm Tace Harris, a Political Science major with a minor in Quantitative Methods in the Social Sciences at The University of Michigan.
-My work focuses on the intersection of public policy and data analysis, but I am interested in exploring other fields as well.
+My work focuses on the intersection of public policy and data analysis, and I have a deep intrest in health related issues..
 I have experience in research, statistical analysis, and working with big data, with a particular interest in healthcare.

 ## **About Me**

 ### **Education**
-- **Bachelor of Arts**, The University of Michigan – *Political Science & QMSS Minor*
+- **Bachelor of Arts**, The University of Michigan – * Honors Political Science & QMSS Minor*
 - **Associate of Arts**, Harrisburg Area Community College – *Social Sciences*

 ### **Technical Skills**